advocations/skype/Skype/UCWA/onlineMeetingExtension_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

 An onlineMeetingExtension resource can have zero or more optional programmer-defined properties that represent key-value pairs.
-An application can set and retrieve these properties at any time during the life of the [onlineMeeting (UCWA)](onlineMeeting_ref.md).
+An application can set and retrieve these properties at any time during the life of the [onlineMeeting](onlineMeeting_ref.md).
 Applications that understand a particular extension can use the data to enhance the user's meeting experience.

 ### Properties